mrmap-community/mrmap/install/readme.md

 Usage:
 ```
-bash /opt/MrMap/install/update_mrmap.bash
+bash /opt/MrMap/install/update_mapskinner.bash
 ```

 **III.  mass_register.py**

-Used to register a list of services at once via the MrMap api.
+Used to register a list of services at once via the mapskinner api.

 The list has to contain one wms get capabilities request each line including parameters.
 Generate an API Token on the web interface and paste it into the token parameter in the script.